Improper pruning can damage trees and shrubs on your Portland or SW Washington property

 Specialty pruning by Portland tree care professionals

 To keep the trees and shrubs in your landscaping looking their best while maintaining their health, contact us to schedule a free estimate for pruning.
-We also have landscape and lawn maintenance packages as well as plant health programs to keep everything looking wonderful all year round.
+We also have landscape and lawn maintenance packages as well as plant health care programs to keep everything looking wonderful all year round.

 Similar to what it sounds, this involves removing branches that are obstructing sidewalks or encroachments on roads, buildings or other plants.